 Weighing in at a scant 12 lbs, the ZipView Dual-LCD Monitor Arm we review here is one of the lightest on the market—if not the lightest fully-articulating arm—at two-thirds to three-quarters of the weight of other popular dual-monitor mounts.
 But it’s also full-featured, extremely well made and very easy to install.
 This model is also the least expensive out of the three manually-adjusted ergonomic dual monitor arms that iMovR offers (the other two being the Tempo Dual and the TopView Dual).

 As one of the leading manufacturers of standing desks, treadmill desks, and standing desk converters, iMovR is well ahead of the game when it comes to fine tuning the ergonomic setup of a given workstation, something we cannot say for most of the competition.
-The wide variation in desk styles, monitor sizes, and individuals’ anthropometry is why iMovR offers 12 different ergonomic arms (3 in the ZipView line, 3 in the Tempo line, 2 in the TopView line, 2 in the Compass line and 2 in the Trace line).
+The wide variation in desk styles, monitor sizes, and individuals’ anthropometry is why iMovR offers 10 different ergonomic arms (3 in the ZipView line, 3 in the Tempo line, 2 in the TopView line, and 2 in the Compass line).

 The sad truth is that most online sellers of monitor arms don’t have an inkling as to the differing needs of a fixed-height desk user, a standing desk user, or a desktop converter user, much less a walking desk user.
 This lack of attention to ergonomic details leads to monitor arms being one of the most frequently returned ergonomic accessories.